marcosbuydid/react-native/README.md

 This proyect contains all the code needed to learn or practice about react native components.
 When oppening the app, a menu will show you all the components used.
 You can click each one to see the examples.

+### productsApp
+This folder contains all the code needed to run an app designed to store differents products asociated with a category, a user and an image.
+It's a good proyect to learn how to manage authentication using JWT Token Authentication to sign-up, sign-in or sing-out using differents users.
+Is also included all the code needed to upload an image to identify the products in the app, using a local folder or the camera of your telephone.